rayarxti/rayarxti.github.io/_pages/about.md

 I am a fourth-year undergraduate student at Duke University in.
 I double major in Computer Science with a concentration in Artificial Intelligence & Machine Learning and Statistical Science with a concentration in Data Science.
 I am also pursuing a minor in Linguistics.
 I work with Prof. [Monica Agrawal](https://www.monicaagrawal.com/) on application of LLM in healthcare, and with Prof. [Danyang Zhuo](https://danyangzhuo.com/) and [Anru Zhang](https://anruzhang.github.io/) on LLMs for healthcare data analysis.

-My interest lies in the application of machine learning in various fields, especially healthcare.
+My interest lies in machine learning for healthcare， linguistics and cognitive science.
 In my free time, I enjoy cooking and playing tennis.

 A copy of my CV (updated Jul 2025) may be found [here](../files/Raymond_Xiong_CV_2507.pdf).